devnepal2025/devnepal.org/_posts/2021-07-24-second-monthly-meetup-event-report.md

 Recently, we conducted our second monthly tech meetup on __10th July 2021, Saturday__.
 Preparing for the second meet up was quite challenging, because we had already set a goal by the first meetup.

-About TECH Setu, it is a student-led non-profit initiative with a mission to bridge the gap between IT Industry and Students.
+About Developers Association of Nepal, it is a student-led non-profit initiative with a mission to bridge the gap between IT Industry and Students.
 And, monthly meetup is one of our initiatives where students share their learnings and engineers share their experiences.

 ## Pre-event Proceedings